12lettername/Python/README.md

 #MyPythonProjects

-I have coded several projects in python and pushed it to my repository in GitHub
+I have coded several small projects in python and pushed it to my repository in GitHub